makersacademy/takeaway-challenge/README.md

 ## <a name="Task">The Task</a>

-This challenge starts with going over the foundational skills from this week's Oystercard challenge and then introduces some additinal complexities with the use of the Twilio API.
+This challenge starts with going over the foundational skills from this week's Oystercard challenge and then introduces some additional complexities with the use of the Twilio API.

 ## <a name="Story">User Stories</a>